North Dakota Tourism Facts and Reports

 The documents below are in portable document format (PDF) which requires free Adobe Acrobat software to open.
 Click here to get the latest version of Adobe Reader.

-These documents show the return North Dakota received from Tourism advertising in 2012 and 2010.
-(Researcher: Longwoods International) Click here for the 2012 report and click here for the 2010 report.
+This research shows the return on investment North Dakota received from Tourism advertising in 2016, 2014 and 2012.
+Click here for the 2016 report.

 North Dakota Tourism partnered with Strategic Marketing & Research, Inc. (SMARI) to provide awareness of who visits, including basic information relative to visitor demographics, their origin, and extensive details surrounding their visitation.
 The report also identifies the visitor segments and know how to match the state’s diverse product to these various groups.
 Click here for the complete report.